othrif/vbfmet-ntuplemaking/doc/VBFInvSherpaTruth.md

 All four techniques are implemented for both truth and parton jets.

+### Post-Shower Parton Jets

+These "parton jets" are marked as "postShower".
+The Sherpa source code indicates that the vertex ID "4" is used for any parton shower or QED radiation vertices; further, all intermediary documentation particles are assigned a status code of 11.

+Therefore, to produce these post-shower pre-hadronization parton jets, I stepped through all truth particles with status code 11 and with an ID 4 production vertex.
+Then they were clustered and the rest of the algorithm ran.

 ## Output

 The output ntuples contain five different sets of variables: